 A few of our favorite menu items include the following:

 Just one of several varieties of oysters served at Dusty’s Oyster Bar, these come slathered in butter and herbs.
 Served on the half shell, this classic oyster dish never disappoints.

 Diners who may not be in the mood for making a mess with a pile of oysters will want to consider one of Dusty’s delectable sandwiches.
 A local favorite, this po’boy features a thick piece of fried grouper served with tomatoes, onion, lettuce and a side of French fries.

 Bask in the bacon-filled glory of the Dustybaked oysters — a mouthwatering combination of oysters, cheese, onions, and bacon.
 Loaded potato skins can’t hold a candle to the unique flavor combination you’ll find when you try this one-of-a-kind creation.

 Clam chowder isn’t just for residents of New England; at Dusty’s Oyster Bar, a special rendition of this classic comfort food is served up in a flaky, crusty bread bowl.

 Key Lime Pie

 Save room for pie — no Southern seafood meal is complete without a taste of this quintessential dessert.
-Key lime pies may seem like a dime a dozen in Florida, but the Dusty’s version is definitely worth sampling.
+Key lime pies may seem like a dime a dozen in Florida, but Dusty’s version is definitely worth sampling.

 -Be sure to ask your server if frog legs are available.
 These deep-fried delights are sometimes hard to come by.
-They may periodically take a hiatus from the Dusty’s menu.
+They may periodically take a hiatus from Dusty’s menu.